The-Data-Dilemma/Medibeng-Orpheus-3b-0.1-ft-Fine-Tuning/README.md

 **Medibeng-Orpheus-3b-0.1-ft** is a fine-tuned Text-to-Speech (TTS) model trained on the **MediBeng** dataset, designed to handle bilingual Bengali-English **code-switching** in healthcare settings.
 This model builds on the **Orpheus TTS** architecture and leverages the **LLaMA-3b** backbone.
-Special thanks to **Unsloth** for their contribution in accelerating the training process using **HuggingFace's TRL** library.
+Special thanks to [**Unsloth**](https://unsloth.ai/) for their contribution in accelerating the training process using **HuggingFace's TRL** library.

 ### **Demo Video**

-Watch the demo video showcasing how the model performs with Bengali-English code-switching in healthcare dialogues.
+Watch the demo video showcasing how the model performs with Bengali-English code-switching in healthcare speeches.
 The video demonstrates its ability to generate realistic TTS output in real-world scenarios.

 * Watch the **Demo Video** here: